PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 <br><br>

 Footnotes:
+[^0]: Virtual reality (VR) is a simulated experience that can be similar to or completely different from the real world.
+Applications of virtual reality include entertainment, education and business.
+Other distinct types of VR-style technology include augmented reality and mixed reality, sometimes referred to as extended reality or XR.

 [^1]: An innovative programming school based in Vierzon, France.

 [^2]: The B3 is an old factory that used to house the Société Française(a company that made tractors), now this building has been restored to contain Algosup, the CNAM, a start-up incubator and a connected campus.